 A directors report must contain the following information:

-- A business review that describes the principal risks and uncertainties facing the company, particulars of important effects that have occured since the beginning of the financial year and future plans
+- A business review that describes the principal risks and uncertainties facing the company, particulars of important effects that have occurred since the beginning of the financial year, and future plans

 - Details of any equity-linked agreements entered into by the company

-- The amount of donations made by the company and its subsidiaries
+- The number of donations made by the company and its subsidiaries

 - Recommended dividend